An estimate for the radial chemical distance in $2d$ critical percolation clusters: Introduction

 \end{Theorem}

 We illustrate the combination of the above results with an elementary construction showing that two pairs of arms, two open and two closed dual, from the origin to distance $n$ and across the annulus $B(n,N)$, respectively, can be glued to form the event $A_{2,OC}(N)$.
-The example is represented schematically in Figure \ref{fig: drawing13}, the blue box denotes the set of vertices $\mathcal{A}^+$, the red box denotes the set of vertices $\mathcal{A}^-$, and the rest of $B_N$ is $\mathcal{A}$.
-Then, $A^+$ is the event signifying the two open arms, $A^-$ the two closed arms, with $\tilde{A}^+$ and $\tilde{A}^-$ signifying the crossings in the blue and the red boxes respectively.
+The example is represented schematically in Figure \ref{fig: drawing13}.
+The blue box denotes the set of vertices $\mathcal{A}^+$, the red box denotes the set of vertices $\mathcal{A}^-$, and the rest of $B_N$ is $\mathcal{A}$.
+Then, $A^+$ is the event that there are the two open arms, $A^-$ the two closed arms, with $\tilde{A}^+$ and $\tilde{A}^-$ signifying the crossings in $\mathcal{A}^+$ and $\mathcal{A}^-$ respectively.
 Then, generalized FKG states we have